Peter F. Cowles, Attorney

 Estate planning is different for everyone, Among other things, the kind of estate planning you need depends on whether you have a family and its size, the kinds and amounts of property you own and what you want your estate planning to accomplish.

 Estate planning can also include a Living Will or Directive to Physicians to let your doctors and family know what you want in terms of life support should you become incapacitated due to injury or terminal illness.
-It also can include a Durable Power of Attorney in which you name someone to handle your affairs should you become unable to handle them yourself.
+It also should include a Durable Power of Attorney in which you name someone to handle your affairs should you become unable to handle them yourself.

 Do I need a Will?